Showing posts with label Food. Show all posts

 National Pierogi Day - Potato Pierogis

-Pierogi are often semi-circular but triangular and rectangular ones are also found.
-Typically may be stuffed with mashed potatoes, fried onions, cheese, cabbage, sauerkraut, meat, mushrooms, spinach, or other ingredients depending on the cook's preferences.
-Dessert versions of the dumpling can be stuffed with cheese or with a fresh fruit filling, such as cherry, strawberry, raspberry, blueberry, peach, plum, or apple.
+Pierogi are often semi-circular, but triangular and rectangular ones are also found.
+Typically, it may be stuffed with mashed potatoes, fried onions, cheese, cabbage, sauerkraut, meat, mushrooms, spinach, or other ingredients, depending on the cook's preferences.
+Dessert versions of the dumpling can be stuffed with cheese or a fresh fruit filling, such as cherries, strawberries, raspberries, blueberries, peaches, plums, or apples.

 Potato Pierogis